 Figure 1.1: Tellus airborne geophysical survey blocks flown to date, shown against topography backdrop.
-The first Tellus EM inversion models, for Block A5, were completed and released publically on 20 February 2020.
-A6 Block, the subject of this report, and the third completed EM inversion area, is shown highlighted in red font.
-The Waterford (WFD) block was the second completed EM inversion area, with models publically released simultaneously with A6 Block.
+EM inversion models for Block A5 were completed and released publically on 20 February 2020.
+WFD (Waterford) Block, the subject of this report, is shown highlighted in red font.

 Geologically more useful subsurface electrical resistivity data can be derived from the eight-component EM response data using a range of different modelling strategies.
-Prior to the release of the first EM inversion models for the A5 Block, all resistivity products generated and published by the Tellus programme were based on separate and independent modelling of each of the four frequencies, providing independent resistivity data (either as flight-line data or maps) at each frequency (i.e., single frequency modelling).
+Prior to the release of the A5 Block EM inversion models, all resistivity products generated and published by the Tellus programme were based on separate and independent modelling of each of the four frequencies, providing independent resistivity data (either as flight-line data or maps) at each frequency (i.e., single frequency modelling).
 The highest frequency resistivity data, at 24,510 Hz, provide the shallowest, near-surface imaging, while the lowest frequency data, at 912 Hz, provide the deepest subsurface imaging, to depths in the range 40 - 100 m, depending on the subsurface resistivity itself.
 Greater depths of EM penetration are achieved where the subsurface rock materials are more resistive (i.e., less conductive).